AhamedBilal/ngx-photo-editor/README.md

 }
 ```

 You can pass any supported type of parameters to `NgxPhotoEditorService.open()` to open the cropper.
-After click `Apply` button the observer will return a  object with the cropped image as a Base64, Blob in its payload.
+After click `Apply` button the observer will return an object with the cropped image as a Base64, Blob in its payload.

 ## Parameters
 | Name | Type | Description|